 Hood

-Serve as a place for your lightings.
-Unless you have an open concept setup, it is generally an essential part of the tank.
+Serve as a place for your lighting.
+Unless you have an open-concept setup, it is generally an essential tank part.
 Lower evaporation rate of the water, preventing dust from getting into the tank, and preventing fish from jumping out of the aquarium are vital aspects of having a hood.

 Filter

 Filtration is the life-support system for any aquarium and is vitally important for the well-being of the fish that live within it.
-Without exception, all aquarium fish need filtered water that is free from pollutants, which is left to build up can be hazardous to their health.
-Unfiltered aquariums are not safe for living fish since, unless the water is changed several times a day, fish become poisoned by their waste products and may die as a result.
+Without exception, all aquarium fish need filtered water free from pollutants, which are left to build up and can be hazardous to their health.
+Unfiltered aquariums are unsafe for living fish since, unless the water is changed several times a day, fish become poisoned by their waste products and may die.

 Type of Filtration (Specific info about filtration coming soon):